borntofrappe/game-development/02 Breakout/README.md

 - spritesheets, loading a single image and displaying portions of the larger whole

-- procedural generation, with bricks of different color and type
+- procedural generation, for bricks of different color and type

-- state, with state machine
+- state, with a state machine

-- levels, with a progression system
+- levels, implementing a progression system

-- player health, with an arbitrary number of lives
+- player health, with health points

 - particle systems, particles spawned to create a visual effect like a puff of smoke